swagger-api/swagger-socket/README.md

 and then point your browser to http://127.0.0.1:8080

 You can also build the sample yourself and use Jetty instead of NettoSphere.
+By default, jetty9 is used in this case, but this can be changed with profile -Pjetty8

 ```bash
   % git clone https://github.com/swagger-api/swagger-socket.git